 Napoleon enjoyed living here, and his influence is still felt in the furnishings.

 The Petit Trianon was built for the Marquise of Pompadour in 1755.
-The architect was Gabriel.
-The building has high narrow windows, and is decorated by the Jeu des Amours on the roof.
+The architect, Gabriel designed the building with high narrow windows.

-The miniature palace opposite the Trianons reflects the style of the mansions built by gabriel around the Place de la Concorde.
-Louis XV had this exquisitely decorated for the lady Du Barry.
+The miniature palace opposite the Trianons reflects the style of the mansions built by G

 Nature triumphs in the twisting paths of the English garden with its river, the lake, and the Temple of Love.
 It was there that Marie-Antoinette came to play at being a shepherdess in a charming miniature village.